 Hollywood & Highland Center, Hollywood

 Home to the Kodak Theatre, Renaissance Hotel, and numerous retail and dining establishments within the re-created set of D.W.
 Griffith's 1916 classic film, "Intolerance."
 If you are playing Tour Guide, for the ultimate effect drop your guests off at the Best Picture Awards Walk (the main entrance leading to the Kodak Theatre on Hollywood Blvd.
 Just off Highland), and let them know they are taking the same steps as their favorite stars on Oscar night.
 The plaques on either side of the grand staircase depict the Best Picture winners from 1929 to present.
 Rather than walk through the mall, take them back onto Hollywood Boulevard to view the Walk of Fame, and then follow "The Road to Hollywood" (set into the walkway) to the casting couch, where they may be seated for the ultimate "Hollywood photo," with the Hollywood sign as their backdrop.
-Have them guess the names of those featured in the walk, then provide them with the answers (which you've retrieved from

 Hollywood Bowl, Hollywood